Feedback

 This is not an accident, this is a well-funded criminal system:

-Wikipedia and WikiVs list dozens of HTTP servers and Application servers, yet G-WAN, like SLIMalloc, has been constantly censored from all the platforms (Wikis, the G-WAN forum restarted 3 times from scratch -when reaching 5k users- was deleted by its hosting companies, LinkedIn, Wordpress, Blogger, Stackoverflow erased my account 3 times and deleted thousands of Q&As, our dedicated symmetric leased lines were broken-down 2-3 times a week despite 24/365 SLAs with MCI-Worldcom, our pre-paid Press adds were showing competitor products, our domain-names were hijacked by VeriSign during months on servers promoting competitors, Digital-River acquired 5 credit-card platforms we used for online sales - and each time they have redirected our customers to competitor sites, selling our brands as keywords Google redirected Web searches for our products to our competitors, RA and G-WAN were erased by anti-virus products claiming that these "commercial products are not viruses", etc.).
+Wikipedia and WikiVs list dozens of HTTP servers and Application servers, yet G-WAN, like SLIMalloc, has been constantly censored from all the platforms (Wikis, the G-WAN forum restarted 3 times from scratch was deleted by its hosting companies -when reaching more than 5k users, LinkedIn, Wordpress, Blogger, Stackoverflow erased my account 3 times and deleted thousands of Q&As, our dedicated symmetric leased lines were broken-down 2-3 times a week despite 24/365 SLAs with MCI-Worldcom, our pre-paid Press adds were showing competitor products, our domain-names were hijacked by VeriSign during months on servers promoting competitors, Digital-River acquired 5 credit-card platforms we used for online sales – and each time they have redirected our customers to competitor sites, selling our brands as keywords Google redirected Web searches for our products to our competitors, RA and G-WAN were erased by anti-virus products claiming that these "commercial products are not viruses", etc.).

-Some falsely claim that "Uncle Sam" is the guilty – this is false: while the NSA, FBI and the DoD have often participated to this scam (of censoring the best and promoting junk), they are funding and defending one single international community – against the interests of the U.S. taxpayer (forced to subside and consume the junk that kills them).
+Some falsely claim that "Uncle Sam" is the guilty – this is false: while the NSA, FBI and the DoD have often participated to these clandestined actions (of censoring some products and promoting others), they are funding and defending one single international community – against the interests of the U.S. taxpayer (forced to subside and consume the junk that kills him).

-While he was begging me not to denounce him, Per Buer (Varnish CEO) (a slow and usafe proxy server, like HAProxy) confessed to me by email that he had deleted G-WAN dozens of times per day on such platforms... under several fake anonymous accounts using the TOR Web browser (aka the "Dark Web", a tool funded by the U.S. Navy) to hide his IP address.
+After I found the real (proxied) IP address of the WikiVS (and Wikipedia) vandal erasing the G-WAN articles, and while he was begging me for not denouncing him, Per Buer (Varnish CEO, Varnish is a slow and usafe proxy server, like HAProxy) confessed to me by email that he had deleted G-WAN dozens of times per day on such platforms... under several fake anonymous accounts using the TOR Web browser (aka the "Dark Web", a tool funded by the U.S. Navy) to hide his IP address.

 Per Buer and Willy Tarreau are not living in USA.
 They don't contribute to the U.S. economy.
 Yet, their treacherous business is protected and promoted by civil servants paid by U.S. public money.